What is the NeuroPointDX Autism Spectrum Disorder (NPDX ASD) blood test?

 The NeuroPointDX Autism Spectrum Disorder (NPDX ASD) test is comprised of two blood panels (an Amine Panel + Energy Panel) that measure metabolites in the blood of children with differences in metabolism and compares them to specific metabolic imbalances that are associated with autism spectrum disorder (ASD).
-When one or more of these imbalances is detected, there is an increased chance the child will receive an ASD diagnosis.
+When one or more of these imbalances is detected, there is an increased chance the child will receive an ASD diagnosis.1,2

 The test results will include a positive or negative result compared to data from the Children’s Autism Metabolome Project (CAMP) study as well as metabolic information regarding the specific differences between your patient’s metabolism and others’.
 You may use this information to determine the best treatment options, based on the child’s own metabolism.

 Who should get the NPDX ASD blood test?

 A child who exhibits delayed development that could be associated with autism spectrum disorder.
 The NPDX ASD test is one test that you can use for diagnosis and referral to a neurodevelopmental specialist for further evaluation.

 The test is appropriate for a child who:

 The panel can also be useful for families on a waiting list to see a specialist.
 If a child receives a positive result on the NPDX ASD test, therapeutic interventions could begin before a formal ASD diagnosis is conferred by a neurodevelopmental specialist.

 Please note: The clinical study used to validate this test was performed using fasting, blood plasma samples from patients 18-48 months old.
 Test performance has not been evaluated in patients younger than 18 months or older than 48 months of age.